szczyglis-dev/py-gpt/docs/source/plugins.rst

 Image Generation (inline)
 -------------------------

-The plugin integrates ``DALL-E 3`` image generation with any chat mode.
-Simply enable it and request an image in Chat mode, using a standard model such as ``GPT-4``.
+The plugin integrates image generation with any chat mode.
+Select the image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
+The current model can call the plugin's ``image`` tool with a dedicated image prompt.
 The plugin does not require the ``+ Tools`` option to be enabled.

 **Options**

+- ``Model`` *model*

+Image-generation model used by the plugin. *Default:* ``gpt-image-1``

 - ``Prompt`` *prompt*

-The prompt is used to generate a query for the ``DALL-E`` image generation model, which runs in the background.
+Image-generation instructions that can be appended to the current system prompt.
+They tell the current model when and how to use the ``image`` tool.

+- ``Append image prompt to system prompt`` *append_prompt*

+If enabled, the plugin appends the configured image-generation instructions to the system prompt.
+Disable it if you want the ``image`` tool to remain available without adding the extra image-generation instructions. *Default:* ``True``

 Mailer